fastapi/fastapi/docs/en/docs/async.md

 Nope!
 That's not the moral of the story.

-Concurrency is different than parallelism.
+Concurrency is different from parallelism.
 And it is better on **specific** scenarios that involve a lot of waiting.
 Because of that, it generally is a lot better than parallelism for web application development.
 But not for everything.

 So, to balance that out, imagine the following short story: